 - Identify and describe socio-cultural (e.g., gender, religion, sexuality) factors and historical contexts as they relate to premarital and couple functioning.

-- Identify the scriptural foundation for God’s plan for marriage and while determining the implications of the fallen state of human nature in marriage.
+- Identify the scriptural foundation for God’s plan for marriage and determine the implications of the fallen state of human nature in marriage.

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be at least 250 words and must demonstrate course-related knowledge.
 In addition to the thread, the student is required to respond to the threads as outlined in the course.
 Where appropriate, each reply must be at least 150 words.
+(MLO - A,D & F)

-Modules/Weeks 2–5 consist of participating in select trainings from the Gottman Institute.
+Module 2: Week 2 – Module 5: Week 5 consist of participating in select trainings from the Gottman Institute.
 Each of those weeks include a quiz that relates to the trainings done that week.
 Quizzes are focused on the current week’s training and are not cumulative in nature.
 The quizzes consist of up to 10 questions each, are timed, and are open book (training manual).
 The Gottman Institute requires a final test at the end of their video training in order to receive the certificate.
-That test is done on their web site and is not in Blackboard.
+That test is done on their web site and is not in Canvas.
+(MLO - C)

 The student will be required to successfully complete the level 1 training and submit his/her certificate as proof of completion.
 The certificate and the required final test are provided by the Gottman Institute from their web site.

-The student will complete a treatment plan based upon his/her recorded couple interview from Module/Weeks 1 and 2.
+The student will complete a treatment plan based upon his/her recorded couple interview from Module 1: Week 1 and Module 2: Week 2.
 The recording will be analyzed and then evaluated from one of the theoretical frameworks emphasized in this course (Gottman, EFT, or Solution-Focused).
 The student will use the theory as a guide for the development of a Treatment Plan.
 If need be, the student will impose a theoretical crisis onto the couple for the purpose of applying the theory to treatment.
 This could be a death in the family, an affair, or a major life stressor such as a job loss or foreclosure.
 The paper will be a minimum of 8 pages and a maximum of 14 pages of content.
 The paper will consist of the selected Theory overview, Case Conceptualization, to include diagnostic elements as well as clinical elements, a treatment plan based upon the selected theoretical model and a conclusion.
 The paper should be written entirely in third person.
+(MLO - A, B & E)